-To check the coolant level
+To check the coolant level 1.
+Place the vehicle on a

-Place the vehicle on a level surface and hold it in an upright position.
+1. Place the vehicle on a level surface and hold it in an upright position.

 - The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the vehicle is positioned straight up when checking the coolant level.
 A slight tilt to the side can result in a false reading. - 2.
 Check the coolant level in the coolant reservoir.